1992 World Series: Game 6

-After he retired Key to start the eleventh, Leibrandt was then a strike away from retiring White.
-However, on the fourth pitch of the at-bat he hit White and put the go-ahead run on base.
-Alomar followed with a single, bringing Carter to the plate with White now in scoring position.
-On the CBS broadcast, Tim McCarver opined that Cox should bring in the righthanded Jeff Reardon, who was warmed up in the bullpen, to face Carter.
-However, Reardon had not pitched since his Game 3 performance that cost the Braves the win; in any event, Cox stuck with the veteran Leibrandt and he got the second out with a fly ball to Nixon.
+The Braves began the eleventh with action in their bullpen.
+Leibrandt, a left-hander, would be facing Key and two switch-hitters in White and Alomar, but if the inning was to extend beyond them, matchups with the power hitting Carter and struggling Winfield, both righties, loomed.
+Jeff Reardon began warming up, with the idea that he would face Carter and/or Winfield should the inning be extended.

+After retiring Key to start the inning, Leibrandt got ahead of White 1-2.
+However, the next pitch struck White, and Alomar followed with a single to move him into scoring position.
+With Carter now the batter, the lead run at second base, and Reardon having been warmed up for some time, CBS analyst Tim McCarver remarked on the broadcast that he believed Cox would come out to remove the veteran starter.
+However, Reardon had struggled in both of his previous outings in the series, blowing the save in the Game 2 loss and allowing the winning run in Game 3 and had not been called on to pitch since.
+Whatever his reasoning was, Cox stayed in the dugout and allowed Leibrandt to face Carter, retiring him on a flyout.

 Winfield, to this point hitless in four at bats, was the next batter.
 He had not hit well in the series to this point, and had also struggled in his only other appearance in the World Series, hitting just .045 for the Yankees in 1981.
 However, he had faced Leibrandt many times when he pitched for the Kansas City Royals in the 1980s and had recorded a .302 batting average against him with four home runs.

-On the sixth pitch of the at-bat, Winfield connected on a line drive down the left-field line.
-White scored from second, and after the ball took a bad hop off the left-field corner and skipped away from Gant, Alomar scored without a play.
-It was Winfield's first career World Series extra-base hit.
-Leibrandt retired Maldonado to end the inning, but as he had done in Game 6 of the 1991 World Series, he surrendered a run-scoring extra-base hit to give the opposing team the lead; in 1991, he allowed a walk-off home run by Kirby Puckett to force Game 7.
-It was also the last time Leibrandt pitched for the Braves; he would retire after spending 1993 with the Texas Rangers.
+On the sixth pitch of the at-bat, Winfield hit a line drive that dropped into left field.
+White scored from second, and Alomar followed closely behind as the ball took a strange hop off of the left field corner and Gant could not field it cleanly.
+It was Winfield's first career World Series extra-base hit and made the score 4-2.
+The Braves got out of the inning with no further damage though as Maldonado popped out.